Puerto Rico's recovery: Here's what lies ahead

 Story highlights

+Heavy rain is expected through the weekend, which "will aggravate the ongoing recovery and relief efforts," the National Weather Service said.

+The US military is distributing 900 sandbags to shore up the Guajataca Dam after it suffered an infrastructure failure following the hurricane.
+Hundreds of people were evacuated.

-(CNN)More than a week after Hurricane Maria devastated Puerto Rico, federal officials continue to say that aid has been delivered across the island -- yet millions of residents are still without electricity, water or gas.
+Federal officials say aid has been delivered across the island -- yet millions of residents are still without electricity, water or gas.

+Many roads are badly damaged or blocked, preventing people from reaching many communities across the island.

 People are living in shelters, hospitals are struggling to provide care and many are scrambling to get fuel, food and money.

-Acting Secretary of Homeland Security Elaine Duke plans travel to the US commonwealth on Friday to help coordinate the federal government's response efforts.
+Elaine Duke, acting secretary of Homeland Security , plans travel to the US commonwealth Friday to help coordinate the federal government's response efforts.

-As the island attempts to recover, here's what you need to know:
+As the island attempts to recover, here's what lies ahead:

+- The death toll from Hurricane Maria currently stands at 16.
+Authorities have not released information about the number of people injured during and after the hurricane.

+- Hospitals in Puerto Rico have been struggling to treat patients.
+Some don't have enough medication while others have a shortage of fuel for generators.

 Federal and state response

 - The Pentagon has appointed Lt.
-General Jeffrey Buchanan to lead all military hurricane recovery efforts in Puerto Rico, US Defense officials said Thursday.
+General Jeffrey Buchanan to lead all military hurricane recovery efforts in Puerto Rico.
 Buchanan is a three-star general and the commander of US Army North (5th Army).

-- The Federal Emergency Management Administration has given $17 million to Puerto Rico, John Rabin, the agency's acting regional administrator told reporters Thursday.
+- FEMA has given $17 million to Puerto Rico, John Rabin, the agency's acting regional administrator told reporters Thursday.

-- Of those $13.5 million will go to the government and municipalities to public assistance and $3.5 million to individuals for individual assistance.
+- Of that, $13.5 million will go to the government and municipalities, and $3.5 million to individuals for assistance.

 - At least 10,000 federal relief workers and 7,500 troops are on the island, White House Press Secretary Sarah Sanders said.